Bright-04/IS-Lab02-02FIE-22110065/22110065_NguyenNhatQuang.md

 ![image](/img/2.6.png)

-We can see that the public key is the same on both machine.
-The public key is sent successfully.
+Result: The public key is sent successfully.

 ## Step 3: Encrypt the message

-First, create a `challenge.txt` file
+First, I create a common `challenge.txt` file
 ```
 echo "Hello from the server" > challenge.txt
 ```